 It could potentially power your entire home during a blackout.
 A few new companies have emerged recently and with each new company comes a more powerful power-station.

 One I really like is by a company called EcoFlow.
 They make a whole range of power-stations depending on what you want to power.

-For me, I’m using my power-station to keep the fridge and freezer running in the event my house loses power.
+For me, I’m using the EcoFlow Delta 2 power-station to keep the fridge and freezer running in the event my house loses power.
 The benefit of using one by EcoFlow is that certain models in their line-up can be used as a UPS.

 A UPS is an uninterruptible power supply.

 You plug the EcoFlow power-station into the mains and then plug the fridge freezer into the EcoFlow.
 During normal operation the fridge draws power from the mains, the EcoFlow basically passes the mains power through the unit to the fridge.
 If the power is cut, it’ll immediately switch to providing power from the battery.

 These power stations can power most electrical items in your house depending on the power rating, so make sure you research which unit would be suitable for what ever you wish to power in the end of a blackout.

 You could use it to provide power to your PC and monitors for example so you can continue working from home, or use it to power your microwave, hair dryer, air fryer etc.

 Keep your smartphone and tablet computer charged up with a cheap, portable battery bank.
 These are extremely popular and are readily available anywhere online.